 January 8, 2004: The clumsily named Apple iPod + HP, a Hewlett-Packard-branded iPod, makes it debut at the Consumer Electronics Show in Las Vegas.

-Shown off by Hewlett-Packard CEO Carly Fiorina, the prototype device is colored blue, the color used for HP’s branding.
+Shown off by Hewlett-Packard CEO Carly Fiorina, the prototype device is blue, the color used for HP’s branding.
 By the time it arrives on the market later that year, however, the device is the same shade of white as the regular iPod.
-It doesn’t hang around for long.
+It doesn’t hang around for long, either.

 Apple + HP = Not a meaningful collaboration

 On paper, the collaboration between Hewlett-Packard and Apple seemed to come out of left field.
 There was, however, shared history between the two companies.
 As a kid, Steve Jobs looked up HP co-founder Bill Hewlett in the phone book.
 He wound up getting a summer job at the company.
 HP also employed Steve Wozniak during the time he worked on the Apple-1 and Apple II computers.

-Over the years, Apple recruited a number of high-performing individuals from HP.
-HP had a campus in Cupertino, which it kept until 2010, when it sold the land to Apple to build Apple Park.
+Over the years, Apple recruited a number of high-performing individuals from HP, too.
+And HP maintained a campus in Cupertino until 2010, when it sold the land to Apple to build Apple Park.

-Regardless of these ties, the Apple iPod + HP never came across like a meaningful collaboration between both companies.
+Regardless of these ties, the Apple iPod + HP never came across like a meaningful collaboration between the two companies.

 Jobs typically loathed licensing Apple technology, which explains why he was never keen to port Mac OS to other systems.
 He only begrudgingly did this with the NeXTSTEP operating system at NeXT.
 And he immediately canceled the licensed “clone Macs” when he returned to Apple in the late 1990s.